-Social Security Disability Benefits for Veterans
+Questions About Social Security Disability Benefits for Veterans?

-The disability attorneys at our firm can determine your Social Security eligibility for benefits.
+At Troutman & Troutman, P.C., we are committed to helping the brave men and women who serve this country get the veterans Social Security disability benefits they need and deserve.
 We can also provide assistance to former military members throughout the entire disability claims process.
 Our lawyers work on a contingency fee basis.
 Consequently, there is no financial risk for you to hire an experienced disability attorney.
 You only pay an attorney fee if we are successful.
 This fee is typically 25 percent of your past due disability benefits.
 All benefits you receive after we win your Social Security disability veterans claim are yours to keep.

-What is the Difference Between VA Disability and Social Security Disability Benefits?
+What Is the Difference Between VA Disability and Social Security Disability Benefits?

 If your disability resulted from an injury or illness incurred or aggravated during active military service, then you may be entitled to VA benefits.
 The U.S. Department of Veterans Affairs (VA) determines the amount of benefits a veteran can receive.
 It bases the amount on the veteran’s percentage of disability.
 The VA will issue a disability rating, which can range from 10 to 100 percent.
 It then pays benefits based on that rating and number of your dependents.